To register, email oakwoodartsP35@gmail.com

 September 30, from 10 a.m. to 12 p.m.
 Sponsored by Candela Gallery

 This workshop will teach kids how a camera works.
-They’ll have the opportunity to actually walk into a giant camera (camera obscura), which we will have constructed in the entrance of the Robinson Theater.
+They’ll have the opportunity to actually walk into a giant camera (camera obscura), which we are constructing in Oakwood Arts.
 We’ll show them how to make pinhole cameras themselves, then we’ll play outside taking photos with premade pinhole cameras.
 We’ll process the images on-site so participants can take them home that day.
-Open to kids ages 6 to 11.
-(Younger children welcome with parental supervision.)
+Open to All.
+(Children younger than 6 welcome with parental supervision.)

 August 26, from 10 a.m. to 12 p.m.
 Sponsored by Candela Gallery